Esri/offline-editor-js/doc/attachments.md

 			console.log("layer extended", success? "success" : "failed");
 		});

+You can also modified the database's name and object store name.
+This functionality is typically reserved for advanced users that have a requirement to run multiple databases:

+            var offlineFeaturesManager = new esri.OfflineFeaturesManager();
+            offlineFeaturesManager.ATTACHMENTS_DB_NAME = "attachment-store-two";
+            offlineFeaturesManager.ATTACHMENTS_DB_OBJECTSTORE_NAME = "attachments-two";

+            offlineFeaturesManager.initAttachments();

 ###Using the FeatureLayer API
-The FeatureLayer API for handling attachments consists primarily of three methods:
+The FeatureLayer API for handling attachments consists primarily of three methods.
+In general you should let `OfflineFeaturesManager` handle interactions with attachments and it's not recommended to interact with the attachments database directly.

 * `layer.queryAttachmentInfos(objectId,callback,errback)` [doc](https://developers.arcgis.com/javascript/jsapi/featurelayer.html#queryattachmentinfos)
 * `layer.addAttachment(objectId, formNode, callback, errback)` [doc](https://developers.arcgis.com/javascript/jsapi/featurelayer.html#addattachment)